 Somedays, when you have great light, zero glare, and very little wind, you can actually see them like that.
 But most days you’re looking for signs or suggestions of fish, not the actual fish themselves.
 These “signs” may be classified as 1) surface ques revealed on the water’s surface, and 2) subsurface ques observed beneath the surface.

-Surface Ques
+– Surface Ques

 Perhaps the most dramatic visual que is tailing fish.
 Fish “tail” when feeding in water that’s so shallow that a mere downward tilt of the fish’s head toward the bottom raises the upper lobe of the tail into plain view above the surface (often visible at great distance, especially when flickering in bright sun).
 Bonefish are best known for this behavior, as they routinely feed in very shallow water.
 However, permit, redfish, striped bass and other larger flats species, may also tail, despite feeding in deeper water.
-Casting to tailing fish is thrilling and it’s regarded by many to be one of the greatest highlights of outdoor sports.
+Casting to tailing fish is thrilling and it’s regarded by many to be one of the great highlights of outdoor sports.

 “Pushes” and “wakes” are exciting visuals, as well.
 Here, cruising game fish reveal themselves while roaming shallow flats in a normal horizontal posture, but their proximity to the surface creates a bulge of water just ahead of them – a push – that’s readily spotted, particularly in calm conditions.
 When fish are cruising a bit deeper, the push may materialize further back and the term “wake” is used instead.
 In either case, the actual fish are not visible, but in contrast to stationary tailers, they are moving and savvy anglers wisely lead them by presenting the fly about a rod’s length ahead of the push or wake they observe (which actually appears closer to the tail).